temichus/scylladb/README.md

 LATEST_SCYLA_VERSION=master:${LATEST_MASTER_JOB_ID}
 ```

+> **Note**
+> When running tests which install Scylla versions less or equal to 5.2, you could run into errors like:
+> ```
+> Please install openjdk-8 or openjdk-11 before running install.sh.
+> ```
+> This error message comes from `unified/install.sh`.
+This script checks if the supported Java is
+> available before installing the relocatable package.
+But before 5.3, we only check `/usr/bin/java`,
+> and error out with this error message if `/usr/bin/java` points to an unsupported Java.
+This is
+> quite normal on an update-to-date distro where the latest LTS Java release is used by default.
+> To address this issue, it is recommended to temporarily point `/usr/bin/java` to Java-11.
+On
+> Debian/Fedora and their derivatives, please select Java-11 at the prompt of following command:
+> ```bash
+> alternatives --config java
+> ```
+> Please note, the tests involving multiple versions of Scylla also pull relocatable packages from
+> S3.
+So this note also applies to them.

 ### Running with relocatable packages from compiled tarballs

 Taking a relocatable using you own scylla core compiled package